Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Let's stub out the `CountyMap` component then fill it in with logic.

-{crop-start: 13, crop-end: 40, format: javascript}
+{crop-start: 13, crop-end: 40, format: javascript, line-numbers: false}
 ![CountyMap stub](code_samples/es6v2/components/CountyMap/CountyMap.js)

 We'll set up default D3 state in `constructor` and keep it up to date in `updateD3`.
 To avoid repetition, we call `updateD3` in the constructor as well.

 We need three D3 objects to build a choropleth map: a geographical projection, a path generator, and a quantize scale for colors.

-{crop-start: 46, crop-end: 59, format: javascript}
+{crop-start: 46, crop-end: 59, format: javascript, line-numbers: false}
 ![D3 objects for a map](code_samples/es6v2/components/CountyMap/CountyMap.js)

 You might remember geographical projections from high school geography.
 They map a sphere to a flat surface.
 We use `geoAlbersUsa` because it's made specifically to draw maps of the USA.